liuxin0824/DEG_rebuttal/README.md

 1. fixed the action sampling std of one to its maximum value of 1, marked with 'std = 1';
 2. fixed the action sampling std to a larger value of 2, marked with 'std = 2'.

-Under these two backbone variants, we validated the ability of DEG to improve performance when combined with sparse success rewards.
-The results show that using a backbone with stronger exploration does improve the efficiency of exploring sparse success rewards, but its performance is still far inferior to that with DEG’s dense rewards.
+Under these two backbone variants, we validated the ability of DEG to improve performance when combined with sparse success rewards (i.e., the performance of DEG+).
+The results show that using a backbone with stronger exploration does improve the efficiency of exploring sparse success rewards, but its performance is still far inferior to that with DEG dense rewards.

 | drawer-open-300k | DEG+ | Success Sparse Reward|
 |-|-|-|